In 2022, tuition for full-time students at University of Hartford was $42,851 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Hartford undergrads use financial aid to finance their education.
-In 2021, 2,951 of the 4,521 undergrads enrolled received financial aid.
-Hartford meets 73 percent of the demonstrated financial need for undergraduates.
+The majority of University of Hartford undergrads use financial aid to to cover the cost of tuition.
+In 2022, 2,691 of the 4,003 undergrads enrolled received financial aid.
+Hartford meets 71% of the demonstrated financial need for undergraduates.

 |Most Common Loans for Hartford Students|